amysmerlick/E-Commerce-Back-End/README.md

 # 🌺E-Commerce-Back-End🌺

 # Description

-  ### For class, we have been challenged to  build the back end for an e-commerce site by modifying starter code.
+For class, we have been challenged to  build the back end for an e-commerce site by modifying starter code.
 E-Commerce-Back-End is just back-end code, made up of JavaScript using Express.js and Sequelize.
 MySQL Workbench allows the user to create a database and Insomnia allows the user to test the api routes.
-This application began with starter code, but tested my knowlege of models and routes and my new understanding of Sequelize.
-By using a variety of applications to test the functionality of this code I was able to strengthen my skills with the command line, seeds, and Insomnia.

   # 📚📚 Table of Contents📚📚